Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Abstract

 \section{Abstract}

 This paper investigates the problem of combinatorial multiarmed bandits with stochastic submodular (in expectation) rewards and full-bandit delayed feedback, where the delayed feedback is assumed to be composite and anonymous.
 In other words, the delayed feedback is composed of components of rewards from past actions, with unknown division among the sub-components.
 Three models of delayed feedback: bounded adversarial, stochastic independent, and stochastic conditionally independent are studied, and regret bounds are derived for each of the delay models.
 Ignoring the problem dependent parameters, we show that regret bound for all the delay models is $\tilde{O}(T^{2/3} + T^{1/3} \nu)$ for time horizon $T$, where $\nu$ is a delay parameter defined differently in the three cases, thus demonstrating an additive term in regret with delay in all the three delay models.
 The considered algorithm is demonstrated to outperform other full-bandit approaches with delayed composite anonymous feedback.
+We also demonstrate the generalizability of our analysis of the delayed composite anonymous feedback in combinatorial bandits as long as there exists an algorithm for the offline problem satisfying a certain robustness condition.

+\begin{IEEEImpStatement} This research advances the field of stochastic combinatorial multi-armed bandits (CMAB) by addressing the complexities of delayed composite anonymous feedback in environments with submodular and monotone rewards.
+By introducing innovative analytical techniques and establishing novel regret bounds, the study enhances our understanding of decision-making processes in dynamic and uncertain contexts, such as social networks and online advertising.
+This work significantly broadens the applicability of CMAB models to real-world scenarios where actions have delayed feedback, thereby improving strategic decision-making and optimization in various industries. \end{IEEEImpStatement}